morgan311/UbuntuNetworkServices/README.md

         # don't delete the 'COMMIT' line or these nat table rules won't be processed
         COMMIT

-We are appending the post route to forward traffice from our private network out our public nic to the world wide web!
+We are appending the post route to forward traffic from our private network out our public nic to the world wide web!

 Lastly, disable and re-enable UFW to apply settings
 * sudo ufw disable && sudo ufw enable